 I thoroughly enjoyed my experience with IVHQ.
 I’m not someone who travels often, so IVHQ met that desire and it’s low risk.
 You don’t feel the dangers and anxiety of travelling “alone”, because you’re never really alone.
 There’s an amazing team that is there ready to support you and like minded volunteers waiting to meet you and lend a helping hand.
 You’ll make a lasting impact and the experience will have a lasting impact on you.
 I’m so glad I made the decision to do this.
 Darien Willis, IVHQ volunteer in Peru - Lima

-So there it is - eight of the cheapest and best value for money volunteer programs you’ll find.
+So there it is - ten of the cheapest and best value for money volunteer programs you’ll find.
 If you’re not sure if any of these are for you, IVHQ has plenty more affordable, high quality programs that only just miss out on this list.

 But there’s still more!